oblaser/rpihal/readme.md

 ### Build
 The emulator can be used to run your project on your working machine.
-To build the emulator project include all the same files as in the main project, plus the [emu.cpp](src/emu/emu.cpp) file (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` on the compiler level (not anyehere in source nor header files).
+To build the emulator project include all the same files as in the main project, plus the [emu.cpp](./src/emu/emu.cpp) file and the source files in [src/internal](./src/internal/) (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` on the compiler level (not anyehere in source nor header files).